HPC-SimTools/IPS-framework/examples-proposed/005-jupyter-replace/README.md

 By default, this example will always _replace_ a state file.

 There is also a script `run-delayed.sh` which you can use instead of `run.sh` if you would like to simulate a delay between monitor steps.

-If executing `run.sh`, the script will output files into the directory defined by the `PSCRATCH` environment variable (or `/tmp` if this variable is not defined).